 Papadopoulou’s works appear to balance on the invisible boundary between the light and the dark, which coexist in a mystical land.
 Animals, trees, water, symbols, people, and earth make up natural materials for the composition of collective ritualistic processes.
 Organic and human forms at times commune with one another under a light that is new; at others, they emerge soundlessly like subterranean waters, not as something otherworldly, but to reveal secrets and sensitivities.
 All are illuminated fleetingly as elements of a scene, rising up to forge a moment of understanding before disappearing once again.

-The photographer weaves a narrative that moves from personal experiences to fables, from the solid ground of tradition to the flow of water and change of seasons, from the role and position of women – once invisible – to the internal rhythm and power that permeates their senses and emotions.
+The photographer weaves a narrative that moves from personal experiences to fables, from the solid ground of tradition to the flow of water water that symbolizes a binding thread, forging an inseparable connection between the people and their land, to the change of seasons, from the role and position of women – once invisible – to the internal rhythm and power that permeates their senses and emotions.

 An integral component of the work is a collection of archival material, elements of which appear unexpectedly on the unbroken thread connecting present and past.
 While these images appear to be from a place far removed, their aura endures – the imprint of a world that still shapes the present.